Fleeting States + Measured Values

 Working of the user interface

-Quibits reacting to the user's interactions
+Qubits reacting to the user's interactions

-Structures to get the desired quibit form
+Structures to get the desired qubit form

-Vacuum forming the quibits
+Vacuum forming the qubits

-Quibit forms after vacuum forming
+Qubit forms after vacuum forming

-Assembled quibit
+Assembled qubit

-Setting up the quibits with the programmable LEDs
+Setting up the qubits with programmable LEDs

 Previous Project